noiseprotocol/noise_spec/noise.md

   1. Send `"e"`.
   2. Perform `"ee"` if `"e"` has been sent, and received.
   3. Perform `"se"` if `"s"` has been sent, and `"e"` received.
-If initiator authentication is deferred, skip this rule for the first message in which it applies.
+If initiator authentication is deferred, skip this rule for the first message in which it applies, then mark the initiator authentication as non-deferred.
   4. Perform `"es"` if `"e"` has been sent, and `"s"` received.
-If responder authentication is deferred, skip this rule for the first message in which it applies.
+If responder authentication is deferred, skip this rule for the first message in which it applies, then mark the responder authentication as non-deferred.
   5. Perform `"ss"` if `"s"` has been sent, and received, and `"es"` has been performed, and this is the first message, and initiator authentication is not deferred.
   6. Send `"s"` if this is the first message and initiator is "I" or one-way "X".
   7. Send `"s"` if this is not the first message and initiator is "X".